 WHY YOU SHOULD GIVE FROZEN FISH A CHANCE

 Frozen seafood, when handled correctly, is of higher quality than most never-frozen “fresh” seafood on the market.
-Flash freezing (also known as blast freezing) refers to freezing foods at extremely low temperatures with cold, circulating air.
+Flash freezing (or blast freezing) refers to freezing foods at extremely low temperatures with cold, circulating air.
 This quick-chill method keeps ice crystals small, which prevents moisture loss when the food thaws.
 Less damage to the cell membranes means the texture of the food is largely unchanged.

 Flash freezing locks in the freshness and quality of seafood the day it was caught and processed.
 For a day boat operation such as Tre-Fin, that means same-day fresh.
 (By contrast, fresh fillets and other varieties of “fresh” seafood may have been sitting in the grocery seafood display case for 8 days or more.)
 In fact, most “sushi-grade” seafood has been previously frozen in order to kill bacteria and parasites.
 Frozen seafood also offers greater flexibility to consumers, who can defrost as needed, instead of worrying that they have to use the fish before it goes bad.